nadavoid/langchainjs-chat/README.md

+This is a clone of https://github.com/langchain-ai/chat-langchainjs for study purposes.
+Main goals of this study include: running locally and updating to use different sources.

 # 🦜️🔗 Chat LangChain.js

 This repo is an implementation of a locally hosted chatbot specifically focused on question answering over the [LangChain documentation](https://langchain.readthedocs.io/en/latest/).